 What is a classic tabby cat?

-Tabby coat patterns occur in four patterns, made up of two components; the base agouti (ticked) background which is composed of alternating light and dark bands on each hair and the overlying dark spots, swirls or stripes.
-Three genes are responsible for mackerel and classic tabbies as well as two dominant modifier genes.
-One modifier gene breaks up the mackerel pattern into spots and the other removes the spots, stripes or sworls of the dark tabby pattern.
+Three genes are responsible for the unique coloration of the tabby.
+One modifier gene breaks up the mackerel pattern into spots and the other removes the spots, stripes, or swirls of the dark tabby pattern.
 Some residual stripes remain on the face and legs.

 Types of tabby cat patterns